mjambon/thoughts/README.md

   specializations of otherwise ordinary English terms.
   Definitions are made as unambiguous as possible and organized so as to avoid cyclic definitions.
-A definition may only refer to previous definitions and no other kind of article.
+A definition may only depend to previous definitions and no other kind of article.
 Priority is given to correctness over an ease of understanding.
 Minimal examples are provided with this goal in mind.
 * Tutorials: a tutorial is a progressive introduction to a topic.
 It